 Whatever type of freebie you choose to create, make sure it integrates with the framework of your paid products.
 Show people the next level of in-depth information in relevant spots.

-What of your ideas to give away fro free?
+What of your ideas to give away for free?

 This question triggers lots of controversial discussions.
 What of your knowledge and experience to give out for free?